NVIDIA-AI-IOT/husky_demo/README.md

 ros2 launch husky_isaac_sim robot_display.launch.py
 ```

-This script will load husky on Isaac SIM and open rviz on your terminal
+This script will load husky on Isaac Sim and open rviz on your terminal

 ![husky-isaac-sim](.docs/husky-running.png)